aj11131/ticket-tracker/README.md

 DEMO: https://ticket-tracker.xyz/tickets

 Important note: If 'Create demo tickets/notes' checkbox is selected, after successfully signing up you may have to wait minute and then refresh the page as the tickets are created asynchronously
+(A fake email can be used there is no email verification)

 ## Features